 A Brief History

-On August 29, 1756, the Prussian army of Frederick the Great attacked Saxony, starting the 7 Years’ War.
+On August 29, 1756, the Prussian army of Frederick the Great attacked Saxony, starting the Seven Years’ War.
 “Fred” was just one of many famous men who had a small wiener… wiener dog that is, also known as a dachshund!
-We’ve already listed 10 women who had wieners.
+We have already listed 10 women who had wieners.
 Here we list 10 men who were not intimidated by the (surely false) adage that people resemble their pets (I, too, have a miniature wiener… DOG!).

 10. Andy Warhol, Strange Artist.

 This man could paint a can of soup and make it look good.
 Obviously a man of such talent would have to have a sophisticated pet to share his creativity with, and Warhol of course chose the noble dachshund.

 Here Marlon Brando is young and svelte as he is pictured with his dachshund, but contrary to how it may appear, he later did NOT end up eating the dog, he just looked like he had.